cjtu/moonpies/README.md

 ## Model prerequisites

-The model requires Python 3 and is tested on all main operating systems (Linux/Mac/Windows).
+The model requires at least Python 3.6 and is tested on all main operating systems (Linux/Mac/Windows).
 We recommend installing python using [Anaconda](https://www.anaconda.com/products/individual) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).

 The model also requires the following python packages to be installed:

 - numpy
 - pandas
+- matplotlib

 These are installed by default with *Anaconda*, but can also be installed with:

-`conda install numpy pandas`
+`conda install numpy pandas matplotlib`

 For more advanced environment configuration with `conda`, refer to the following [conda environment tutorial](https://cjtu.github.io/spirl/anaconda_environments.html).